Douglas MacArthur: Protecting the Emperor

-At the same time, MacArthur undermined the imperial mystique when his staff released a picture of his first meeting with the Emperor, the impact of which on the Japanese public was electric as the Japanese people for the first time saw the Emperor as a mere man overshadowed by the much taller MacArthur instead of the living god he had always been portrayed as.
+At the same time, MacArthur undermined the imperial mystique when his staff released a picture of his first meeting with the Emperor, the impact of which on the Japanese public was electric as the Japanese people for the first time saw the Emperor as overshadowed by the much taller MacArthur.
 Up to 1945, the Emperor had been a remote, mysterious figure to his people, rarely seen in public and always silent, whose photographs were always taken from a certain angle to make him look taller and more impressive than he really was.
-No Japanese photographer would have taken such a photo of the Emperor being overshadowed by MacArthur.
-The Japanese government immediately banned the photo of the Emperor with MacArthur on the grounds that it damaged the imperial mystique, but MacArthur rescinded the ban and ordered all of the Japanese newspapers to print it.
-The photo was intended as a message to the Emperor about who was going to be the senior partner in their relationship.
+The Japanese government banned the photograph on the grounds that it damaged the imperial mystique, but MacArthur rescinded the ban and ordered Japanese newspapers to print it.